 Are You Taking Advantage of Rebates?

-The Department of Energy offers as much as 30 percent savings in the form of rebates and federal tax credits, but many states, municipalities, and solar companies have their own incentives.
+The Department of Energy offers as much as 30 percent savings in federal tax credits, but many states, municipalities, and solar companies have their own incentives.
 Since the cost of installing solar panels typically ranges between $20,000 and $30,000, it’s a good idea to ask your contractor before you sign on the dotted line.

 How Long Are You Going to Live in Your House?

-Even though solar panels can be advantageous as a selling point, increasing your home’s value by as much as 4 percent, it’s important to understand that it takes an average of five to six years before your investment pays off.
+Even though solar panels can be advantageous as a selling point, increasing your home’s value by as much as 4 percent, it’s important to understand that it typically takes six years or more before your investment starts to pay off.
 You’ll see an immediate reduction in your electric bill, but the panels and installation are costly and it takes time to recoup this up-front expense.

 Did You Know?
 Solar panels don’t require direct sunlight to work, and can absorb ambient or scattered sunlight – even on a cloudy day.